Mapping Settings

 Inactive

 Since we're using the transactional log data file type, each file only contains employee records that have changed since the load and each record consists of a column value pair.
 To remove an employee we had to remove their record from all previous file uploads and re-upload those files.
+Similar to transactional profile data, you will need to filter out any data in the metrics.

 Validity range